-finite-valued systems [8], [9], [10], [11], [12], [13], [14], many of which are offline.
-Offline methods take full advantage of the statistical property of the finite-valued outputs, and require fewer assumptions than the online ones.
-However, in some scenarios, for instance, in adaptive control problems, online identification is of great importance, since online identification methods need less memory and computation complexity, and can update the parameter estimate quickly [15].
-The online identification of binary-valued and finite-valued systems has been investigated under different type inputs [2], [16], [17], [18], [19], [20], [21], [23], [24], [25], [26], [27], [28], [29], [30], [31], [32], [33], [34].
-For example, the authors in [16], [17], and [18] assume the inputs to be independent and identically distributed (i.i.d.), and propose stochastic approximation (SA) algorithms with expanding truncations for binary-valued systems.
-You [19] required i.i.d. inputs, and gave a stochastic gradient-based algorithm.
+The online identification of binary-valued and finite-valued systems has been investigated under different type inputs [2], [16]-[21], [23]-[34].
+For example, [16]-[18] assume the inputs to be independent and identically distributed (i.i.d.), and propose stochastic approximation algorithms with expanding truncations for binary-valued systems.
+[19] requires i.i.d. inputs, and gives a stochastic gradient-based algorithm.
 These algorithms are all proved to be convergent almost surely.
-Besides, the authors in [2], [20], [21], [22], [23], [24], [25], [26], [27], [28], and [29] consider periodic inputs, and propose empirical measurement methods.
+Besides, [2], [20]-[29] consider periodic inputs, and propose empirical measurement methods.
 The methods can be applied in infinite impulse response systems and Hammerstein systems with binary-valued observations [23], [28].
-The authors in [30] and [31] consider uniformly persistently exciting inputs, and design sign-error type identification algorithms.
-The authors in [32], [33], and [34] assume the inputs to be persistently exciting, and propose recursive projection methods.
+[30] and [31] consider uniformly persistently exciting inputs, and design sign-error type identification algorithms.
+[32]-[34] assume the inputs to be persistently exciting, and propose recursive projection methods.

-There are two types of sensors considered in the finite-valued system identification problems.
+There are two types of sensors considered in the finitevalued system identification problems.
 One type sensors are adaptive ones, whose thresholds can be adjusted according to historical data [16], [30], [31].
 In the adaptive sensor case, the system outputs provide richer information when the thresholds are properly selected.
-Another type sensors are fixed ones, whose thresholds are time-invariant [2], [20], [21], [22], [23], [24], [25], [26], [27], [28], [29], [32], [33], [34].
+Another type sensors are fixed ones, whose thresholds are time-invariant [2], [20]-[29], [32]-[34].
 Fixed sensors are more common in practical scenarios.
-A practical example of the fixed finite-valued sensors is the oxygen sensors in automotive and chemical process [1], [2], [3].
-This article focuses on the binary-valued system identification problem under uniform persistent excitations and fixed binary-valued sensors.
-The problem has been studied in [32], [33], and [34], but these works require that the unknown parameter is located in a known compact set.
+A practical example of the fixed finite-valued sensors is the oxygen sensors in automotive and chemical process [1]-[3].

+This paper focuses on the binary-valued system identification problem under uniform persistent excitations and fixed binary-valued sensors.
+The problem has been studied in [32]- [34], but these works require that the unknown parameter is located in a known compact set.
 They design projections according to the a priori information on parameter location to ensure the uniform boundedness of the identification algorithms.

-1558-2523 © 2024 IEEE.
-Personal use is permitted, but republication/redistribution requires IEEE permission.
-See https://www.ieee.org/publications/rights/index.html for more information.
 We consider the case without any a priori information on the parameter location.
 In this case, the identification algorithm should have the ability to search unknown parameters in the whole space.
-Therefore, the projections in [32], [33], and [34] should be removed for the convergence properties, which cause the algorithm to lose the uniform boundedness.
+Therefore, the projections in [32]-[34] should be removed for the convergence properties, which causes the algorithm to lose the uniform boundedness.
 This makes it difficult to analyze the convergence properties of the algorithm.
-To overcome the difficulty, in the periodic input case, Zhao et al. [29] calculated the distribution tail of the parameter estimate, which is the probability that the parameter estimate exceeds a certain compact set.
-In the nonperiodic input case, the distribution of observation sequences does not maintain periodicity and therefore is more complex, which makes the distribution tail of the parameter estimate difficult to be calculated.
+To overcome the difficulty, in the periodic input case, [29] calculates the distribution tail of the parameter estimate, that is the probability that the parameter estimate exceeds a certain compact set.
+In the non-periodic input case, the distribution of observation sequences does not maintain periodicity and therefore more complex, which makes the distribution tail of the parameter estimate difficult to be calculated.